Vanessa Marcie (EMBA 2016) invited classmates to her native Côte d’Azur to discover a region of investment potential beyond tourism.

 Seeing how an ambitious vision becomes reality was very interesting for those senior executives, who are used to dealing and investing in complex projects.
 In a few years’ time, Nice will be transformed for the best, and the time to invest is now.

 20 minutes later, we were in Sophia Antipolis, a world-renowned science park, the first of its kind in Europe.
 Studying in Cambridge allows us a privileged access to the Silicon Fen and to successful startups based in the science park.
 Promoting the Côte d’Azur region means that I work closely with the Côte d’Azur stakeholders and decision makers to build a better future for the region.
 Sophia Antipolis is a very discreet place, many of the technologies used in our daily life were born there but nobody knows about it.
 Anybody interested in innovation, disruptive technologies, and startups must go to Sophia Antipolis and meet its community.
 Sophia Antipolis’ public office opened doors to us of an anechoic chamber and the Côte d’Azur University’s fablab.
-The following day, Dolby welcomed us for an inspiring speech & a VIP screening in their very own cinema to test the latest Dolby technology.
+The following day, Dolby welcomed us for an inspiring speech and a VIP screening in their very own cinema to test the latest Dolby technology.

 Two months ago, the EMBA 2016 class spent a week in San Francisco, the mecca for start-ups.
 There we met successful entrepreneurs, who taught us that failure is part of the entrepreneurship learning curve and should be embraced, not feared.
 Meeting Sophia Antipolis start-ups was a very different experience.
 We met early stage entrepreneurs, from France and abroad, who shared their journey, their challenges, their vision, and their hopes for the future of their businesses.
 My classmates realised the potential of those start-ups groomed at the heart of Sophia Antipolis.
 Yes, Côte d’Azur really means business.